 You will save time and money by reducing the number of items to be packed.

 You will have less to unpack in your new home.

-For further tips and inspiration browse the web.
-If the thought of decluttering your home seems too overwhelming you may want to consider hiring a professional organizer to help with the process.
+For further tips and inspiration, browse the web.
+If the thought of decluttering your home seems too overwhelming, you might hire a professional organizer to help with the process.
 Visit www.napo.net to find an organizer in your area.
-It is a small investment that will earn you a bigger return on the sale of your home and as an added bonus, peace of mind.
+It is a small investment that will earn you a bigger return on the sale of your home and, as an added bonus, peace of mind.